Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: An analytical model for the wake-added tke TKE

 \section{An analytical model for the wake-added \texorpdfstring{\acrshort{tke}}{TKE}}

 To develop an analytical solution for equation~\eqref{eq:simplifiedPDE}, we use far-wake assumptions to simplify the advection and transport terms further and obtain an explicit algebraic formulation of $k_w$ rather than a \gls{pde}.
-In addition to its simplicity, solving an algebraic relation for the far-wake region has the advantage that inaccuracies in the near wake are not propagated downstream and do not negatively affect far-wake predictions.
+Besides the simplified formulation, solving an algebraic relation for the far-wake region has the advantage that inaccuracies in the near wake are not propagated downstream and do not negatively affect far-wake predictions.